 You just have to realize one day that you only keep your CDs for art, covers, and better quality for the home.
 So remember that all of this gets better with vinyl.

+Getting a vinyl record is not just about sound quality and listening to music but also involves preserving a part of history captured on a vinyl record.
+They are available for everyone who wants to re-live the magical journey.
 But many of us did not grow up with a vinyl turntable /record player in our house.
 So some of us might not have any idea how to use it.
 Don’t worry!
 We got you covered.
 I have decided to explain the basics of vinyl and how to play a vinyl record on the turntable.

 BASICS OF VINYL RECORD

 To read the content of the grooves, the disc must be placed on a motorized turntable rotating at a constant speed.
-And this one is able to evolve between 33, 45, or 78 revolutions per minute for the most seasoned collectors.
+And this one being able to evolve between 33, 45, or 78 revolutions per minute for the most seasoned collectors.

 By entering directly inside this groove, the read head, made up of a needle (or a diamond) connected to a mechanical arm, decodes the information contained in the groove.